Alex8ab/sql-challenge/README.md

     - In descending order, list of the frequency count of employee last names, i.e., how many employees share each last name.

-**Bonus:**  create histograms to visualize the most common salary ranges by title and by all employees.
+**Bonus:**  create a histogram to visualize the most common salary ranges for all employees and a bar plot for salaries by title.

 - Most Common Salary Ranges for Employees: